cuppahwattah/loverbee/README.md

 ### Team Members
-- Team Lead: Fathima Rida PS - Cochin University Of Science And Technology
+- Member 1: Fathima Rida PS - Cochin University Of Science And Technology
-- Member 2: Devipriya PR - Cochin University Of Science And Technology -
+- Member 2: Devipriya PR - Cochin University Of Science And Technology

 ### Project Description
 Lover bee 🐝 is a fun little project where a bee follows your cursor around like its's totally in love with you.It's just a silly idea that turned into something kind of cute -- no big purpose,just a bit of fun and some smooth movement.